Skip to main content

 Workout Trackers ($0–$10/month)

 Trackers are the simplest category.
 They record your workouts: which exercises you did, how many sets, how many reps, what weight.
-Some offer community features (Hevy), some focus on minimalism (Strong), and some include large exercise databases (JEFIT).
+Some offer community features (Hevy), and some include large exercise databases (JEFIT).

 The catch: trackers don't tell you what to do.
 You bring your own workout program, and the app just logs it.
 This works well if you already know how to program your training or if you follow a program from another source.
 For beginners who don't know what exercises to do or how to progress, a tracker alone isn't enough.